mattriots/2Do/README.md

   - ?
 Would you like to install them now? >Yes
   - ?
 Which package manager do you want to use? >npm
 - .eslintrc.json will be created
-- replace the content in the .eslintrc.json that was created with the content in .eslintrc.json file the that is in the root folder of the repository by copy/paste.
+- Replace the content in the .eslintrc.json that was created with the content in .eslintrc.json file the that is in the root folder of the repository by copy/paste.

-### Backlog:
+# Backlog:
 https://github.com/users/mattriots/projects/2/views/1